Stouthart/DX340/README.md

 > - It is recommended to apply [Debloating & Optimization] before [Advanced Tweaking]

 ## Advanced Tweaking

+_Tune the core behavior of the device for low-latency audio playback, by automating Kernel/OS tweaks that would otherwise require manual editing of system files._

 **Run the following lines from a Command prompt, or Terminal window on Mac:**